-AP exams are taken on campus at approved high schools, but it a myth that your teen must take an “approved” AP course to take the exam.
-Technically speaking, anyone can take an AP exam.
-In this case, it may be common for homeschool co-op groups to organize AP-style classes for teens, and use the high school as their testing facility.
-Over the past two years, I’ve received a lot of feedback from families who have received resistance from the schools regarding registration.
+AP exams are taken on campus at approved high schools in a group setting.
+With the exception of during COVID, all AP exams are taken face to face.
+Parents can NOT administer an AP exam, and there are no online AP exams at this time.
+Over the years I’ve received a lot of feedback from families who have received resistance from the schools regarding registration.
 Be prepared to contact many high schools.
 Parents tell me they’ve had better luck contacting private high schools instead of public ones, but AP coordinators come and go so your experience may differ.
+Start VERY early (August is not too early) and stay in contact with any school that extends an invitation to allow your teen to take an AP exam.
+You’ll want to be sure that “yes” obtained in August is still a “yes” later in May when it’s time to take the exam.

-So, what makes AP different from other exams for college credit?
 AP tests consist of free response questions graded by humans.
 Most will require essays and fill-in-the-blank answers.
-If writing, even for a math exam, isn’t your strongest suit, it’s possible to score poorly overall based on writing ability.
-This test format requires a grader, so there is a delay in receiving grades.
-Once graded, you’ll receive a score of 1–5.
-The lowest score
+If writing isn’t your strongest suit, it’s possible to score poorly overall based on writing ability.
+This test format requires a grader, so you’ll test in May and get your score in July.

-is a 1, and the highest a 5.
-Many colleges award credit based on a minimum score (usually 3).
-For high scores, a 4 or 5, some colleges may award additional credit.
-Some colleges use AP exams to place students ahead or give them “advanced standing” instead of awarding credit.
-This, while flattering, does not save your child any time or money and is not necessarily a benefit to anyone except the college.
-In other words, it doesn’t remove a degree’s requirements.
-An example of advanced standing may mean your college freshman’s first language course is French 2 instead of French 1.
+A “passing score” is usually considered a 3 (scale of 1-5) but for high scores, a 4 or 5, some colleges may award additional credit.
+That’s the best case scenario because it saves you the most time and money.
+Some colleges use AP exams to award “advanced standing” instead of awarding credit.
+This, while flattering, does not save your teen any time or money and is not necessarily a benefit to anyone except the college.
+In other words, it doesn’t remove a degree requirement!!
+An example of advanced standing is allowing your teen to start in French 2 instead of French 1 while still requiring 4 years of French.
+(2-5 instead of 1-4)

-As a homeschool family, it’s most likely that you’ll independently prepare your child for the AP exam.
-Since AP courses are a trademarked product, you might not find a course open to homeschoolers in your area.
+As a homeschool family, you’ll have the option of registering for an official AP course, an AP-like course, or preparing your own curriculum.
+Since AP courses are a trademarked product, you can only identify a course as “AP” on your teen’s high school transcript when it is an officially approved AP course.
 (AP courses are available online by many reputable providers).
 Some parents have successfully submitted their homeschool coop course to The College Board for approval of their AP course.
 In my opinion, unless your teen is applying to an elite college and is using the course for admissions instead of college credit, it is unnecessary to find an “official” AP course.
-How your teen prepares for an AP test doesn’t matter since anyone can take an AP test.
+It’s perfectly acceptable to teach a high school course that also prepares for an AP exam and simply tag your course “honors” on the homeschool transcript.
+How your teen prepares for an AP exam doesn’t matter since anyone can take an AP exam without taking an AP course.

-Of the exam options, AP is the only one that requires you reach out to your local school district.
 High schools employ an AP Coordinator, and you’ll have to speak with that person well in advance so they can order an extra test for your teen.
 Large schools almost always order “extra” and don’t get too bothered by last-minute requests, but smaller schools can’t accommodate families that start too late.
-Begin contacting private and or public high schools by Thanksgiving for testing in May.
+Begin contacting private and or public high schools as soon as you know you’re going to need to schedule an exam.
+If possible, you can begin your search in August, but absolutely no later than Thanksgiving for testing in May.
 You’ll want to consider any school within a reasonable driving distance.
 Those of you in large cities with huge high schools will have an easier time than those of you in rural areas with small schools.
 High schools pick and choose which AP courses they offer their students, so unless a school offers the course your teen wants to test in, they won’t offer the exam.
 If your teen is taking a common exam

 like Calculus, you may have multiple schools to choose from.
 A more obscure exam, like Latin, may only be offered 50 miles away!
 This is why you must plan ahead.
 Even freshman year is not too soon to start collecting names of AP classes offered at your local high schools.